floridomeacci/Roleplaying-LLM/README.md

 - Built with [Vite](https://vitejs.dev/) and [React](https://reactjs.org/)
 - Styled with [Tailwind CSS](https://tailwindcss.com/)
 - Image generation by [Replicate](https://replicate.com/)
-- Powered by Cloudflare Workers
+- Using Replicate.com for the meta/meta-llama-3-70b-instruct LLM